aklakina/MineOS_scripts/README.md

 start is a script which reads the data.txt (which you should create in the /var/games/minecraft/ directory and it should contain the servers' names divided by enter) and checks if they are up and running.
 If not this scripts starts them.
 This is only a failsafe because as i observed memory_controller.sh is not restarting them properly all the time and it rarely fails. ***the server names should not contain space***

-starts is the data.txt handler which reads and writes the data.txt.
+starts is the data.txt handler which reads and writes the **data.txt at /var/games/minecraft**.
 It has argument configuration where no arguments lists all the items of the data.txt, first argument should be a name of an already existing server (which by itself gives back if it is a part of the table or not), second should be add or remove to add the server to the table or delete it from it respectively.
 Remove argument needs a confirmation which could be given by a force argument as 4th argument which should be y or Y.

 memory_out should be run by the actual user.
 It writes out current memory usage by servers/given in the argument and the usage percent